cemeiq/Primero1/README.md

 **_Few Screenshots:_**

-**Screenshot 1:**
+**Screenshot 1: Opening Screen**

 ![image alt text](https://github.com/iqraceme/Primero1/blob/master/images/1.png)

-**Screenshot 2:**
+**Screenshot 2: Main Screen with Activity Icons**

 ![image alt text](https://github.com/iqraceme/Primero1/blob/master/images/PIC-2.JPG)

-**Screenshot 3:**
+**Screenshot 3: TamTamMini Shown on an Android smartphone screen**

 ![image alt text](https://github.com/iqraceme/Primero1/blob/master/images/pic8.JPG)

-**Screenshot 4:**
+**Screenshot 4: The Paint Activity**

 ![image alt text](https://github.com/iqraceme/Primero1/blob/master/images/primero.JPG)

 ### Code and Contribution

 The code has been restructured, unnecessary code has been removed, comments were added wherever required, proper indentation was provided, and simple names were used which makes it a contributor-friendly codebase.
-So, hope on and contribute now!
+So, hop on and contribute now!

 ### How to run the code